infracloudio/msbotbuilder-go/README.md

 ## Get started with example

-The [samples](samples/echobot) contains a sample bot created using thie library which echoes any message received.
+The [samples](samples/echobot) contains a sample bot created using this library which echoes any message received.

 Before running this, two environment variables are needed viz. the Bot Framework application ID and the password.
 This can be received after [registration of a new bot](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework).